uasal/uasal.github.io/_pages/facilities.md

 ---
 UASAL has a broad portfolio of facilities and equipment to enable quick turn around studies of new approaches to astronomical space instrumentation.

-### ground based observatories
+# University of Arizona
 UA offers a world-class research environment in ground and space-based astrophysics with strong interdisciplinary programs across the Departments of Astronomy, Optical Sciences, Planetary Sciences, Physics, and the UA Data Science Institute.
 UASAL collaborates closely with UA fabrication facilities including the Richard F. Caris Mirror Lab, the University of Arizona Nano Fabrication Center, the Imaging Technology Laboratory, and the Arizona Space Institute.

 ### The Space Coronagraph Optical Bench (SCoOB)
-As part of efforts to advance exoplanet imaging technologies we operate a vacuum-compatible, high-contrast testbed.
+As part of efforts to advance exoplanet imaging technologies UASAL operates a vacuum-compatible, high-contrast testbed.
 Our testbed is currently configured for visible wavelengths and featuring a 952 actuator deformable mirror.
 [Design and Assembly paper, Ashcraft et al 2022 (Proceedings of SPIE)](https://arxiv.org/abs/2208.01156).

 ![SCoOB Assembled in our laboratory’s clean tent from Ashcraft et al 2022](/assets/testbed_assembled.png)